MariusZerni/project-4/README.md

 ## Views

-In order to be able to use the data base operations (CRUD) Django has its own built-in called 'generic views', which you can also overwrite them.
+- In order to expose the API endpoints for managing the entities, Django has its own built-in 'generic views', which can be extended.

-- Register has only a post end-point, where the data is posted to the database.
+- The Register view has only a POST endpoint, for creating a User in the database.
+I implemented user validation and the endpoint is sending a message if the validation was not successful:
-I'm checking if the data is valid and I'm sending back a response message.

 ```py
 class RegisterView(APIView):
     def post(self, request):
         serializer = UserSerializer(data=request.data)
         if serializer.is_valid():